 Last Updated on

-I had heard of the term smart home, but before I bought some smart home kit, I didn’t have a full appreciation of what all the fuss was about.
+I had heard of the term smart home, but before I bought a smart home hub and connected it to my home’s router, I didn’t have a full appreciation of what all the fuss was about.
 Newspapers and magazines talked about the joys of the smart home, but it all seemed somewhat distant to me.
 That all changed once I finally understood the benefits.

 What is smart home technology?
 Smarthome technology is any formerly non-digital device that now connects to your smartphone or home assistant via wireless technology.
 It sounds complicated, but it’s really not.
 What’s more, it’s incredibly valuable.
 Smart home technology allowed me to solve a whole host of problems that I never thought I could tackle, including who was at my front door in the day.
 Frankly, it’s been a revolution.

 You don’t have to be an expert to use this new technology.
 With a little know-how, you can implement practically all of the solutions yourself, without necessarily having to employ the services of a professional.
 Let’s take a look at some of the smart home gadgets that are out there on the market today.

 Before you even consider investing in things like home security and smart thermostats, you need to understand assistants, controllers, and home hubs.
 These are, in effect, the brains of the operation – the things that you use to control the other devices in your home.

 The good news is that you probably have a working definition of home hubs and controllers already thanks to products like Amazon Echo.
 Echo and other voice-activated home assistants, allow you to speak commands and carry out actions for you.
 What’s more, with tools like If This Then That (which we discuss below) and Amazon Alexa skills, you can create custom voice commands for doing practically whatever you like.
 The range of potential operations is truly enormous.